wix/wix-ui/packages/wix-storybook-utils/docs/sections.md

 ---

 ## `mdx()` section
 EXPERIMENTAL section for mdx content.
-Don&#39;t use, or use with EXTRA CAUTION
+Don't use, or use with EXTRA CAUTION

 | Property | Type | Description |
 |---|---|---|